 LinkedIn – Have answered 3 or 4 questions posed by LinkedIn members.
 This is a good way of improving your expert status.
 Quite why some people use this to pose questions that they can get an instant answer to by just googling their question, or to pose questions that negatively impact their company PR, I don’t know.
-For example, I answered a question posed by a Web Development / SEO company who wanted to know how to get more of their pages indexed by Google!
+For example, I answered a question posed by a Web Development/SEO company that wanted to know how to get more of its pages indexed by Google!
 I have added another Thunderbird repeating task to remind me to take a look at questions every 3 days.

 I have made a boo-boo somewhere along the line though, which has had a negative impact on my social media strategy…

 I tweeted directly from Hootsuite and included my tweet in both my LinkedIn and Twitter feeds.
 Previously, I had (I think) elected to have LinkedIn auto-update Twitter with my status updates.
-This has somehow caused a tweeting loop, which has resulted in the same tweet getting posted every hour to Twitter.
-Each tweet is prefixed with my twitter name, resulting in tweets that contain nothing but my twitter name.
+This has somehow caused a tweeting loop, which has resulted in the same tweet getting posted every hour on Twitter.
+Each tweet is prefixed with my Twitter name, resulting in tweets that contain nothing but my Twitter name.
 This has messed up my Twitter feeds…

 I’ll be more careful next time!